NandanaAnil/_iris-flower-classification-/README.md

 Iris Flower Classification using Machine Learning

-This project demonstrates how to classify iris flowers into species using three supervised machine learning algorithms:
+This project showcases the application of three popular supervised machine learning algorithms to classify iris flowers based on their physical characteristics.
+The goal is to accurately predict the species of an iris flower using simple, yet powerful, classification techniques.

+Algorithms Used
-Logistic Regression
+1. Logistic Regression

-Decision Tree Classifier
+2. Decision Tree Classifier

-Random Forest Classifier
+3. Random Forest Classifier
+These models are evaluated based on their accuracy to provide a comparative understanding of their performance.

 Dataset

-The model uses the Iris dataset, a classical dataset that contains 150 samples of iris flowers with 4 features:
+We utilize the well-known Iris dataset, a benchmark dataset in machine learning that includes:
+150 samples of iris flowers
+4 features for each sample:

-Sepal length
+Sepal Length

-Sepal width
+Sepal Width

-Petal length
+Petal Length

-Petal width
+Petal Width
-Each sample belongs to one of three classes: Iris-setosa, Iris-versicolor, or Iris-virginica.
+3 target classes:
+1. Iris-setosa
+2. Iris-versicolor
+3. Iris-virginica
+The dataset is loaded directly from the seaborn library for ease of use.

-Workflow Summary
+Workflow Overview

-Data Import & Visualization
+1. Data Loading & Visualization

-Load the Iris dataset using seaborn.
+Load the dataset using seaborn

-Display data types and correlation matrix to understand feature relationships.
+Display data types and structure
+Plot a correlation matrix to explore feature relationships

-Preprocessing
+2. Preprocessing

-Split the dataset into training and testing sets using train_test_split.
+Split the dataset into training and testing sets using train_test_split

-Model Training & Evaluation
+3. Model Training & Evaluation

-Logistic Regression: Trains a simple linear model and prints accuracy.
+Logistic Regression: Train a linear model and calculate accuracy

-Decision Tree: Builds a tree-based model to classify flowers and evaluates performance.

-Random Forest: Trains an ensemble of decision trees and compares accuracy.

-Each model’s accuracy is printed, allowing you to compare performance across the three algorithms.
+Decision Tree Classifier: Create a tree-based model and evaluate its performance Random Forest Classifier: Build an ensemble model and compare its results Each model's accuracy is printed, providing insights into the strengths and weaknesses of different algorithms for this classification task.